 This message is among the 10 most important messages I have ever preached; yet, I do not recall ever having preached this.
 I have relegated it to the classroom and lecture hall, but I have never elevated it to the pulpit.

 I challenge you to read this message and read it until it sinks into your spirit.
 Then, give it to that friend who does not believe the Bible.
-Today, I want to give you four reasons why I believe the Bible, and a lot of supporting rationale.
+Today, I want to give you four reasons why I believe the Bible and a lot of supporting the rationale.

 “Every scripture is inspired by God and useful for teaching, for reproof, for correction, and for training in righteousness,” 2 Timothy 3:16

 1. It is the word of God Indeed

 A. God’s revelation of Himself to Man.
 Could speak verbally, but not all men would be sensitive enough to hear Him.
 Other major religions seek after their God; ours seeks after us!